malusamayo/zulip/README.md

 Record a short video demonstrating how this feature works from the user's perspective.

 **Feature 2: Topic Title Improver.** Zulip topics can drift as conversations evolve, leaving titles stale, vague, or misleading.
 Implement a feature that uses an LLM to detect the topic to drift (e.g., sustained off-title discussion, new sub-thread emerging) and to then suggest a better title.
 The feature should detect drift soon after it occurs, ideally immediately when posting a message, because the user still has the context then.
-When implementing this feature, you should be conscious of the associated cost and latency, and choose appropriate models and interaction models to trigger this feature.
+When implementing this feature, you should be conciencious of the associated cost and latency, and choose appropriate models and interaction models to trigger this feature.
 Design this feature such that it could plausibly be used at scale without excessive costs.

 Record a short video demonstrating how this feature works from the user's perspective.